eastside at home how to

 Watch the Service

 This is optional, but you may want to discuss the sermon, giving people the opportunity to reflect on how they might be able to practically apply it in their lives.
-Each week, we’ll email you discussion questions, and create a longer study guide in case your group wants to dive deeper.
+Each week we create a study guide that you can cherry pick questions from.

 Pray for God to be with each person in the group throughout the week, and make sure to let them know you’d love to have everyone back the following week.
 After you close, people may want to stick around and talk for awhile, or they might be ready to go.

-Within 24 hours, send a follow up email or text thanking everyone for coming and reiterating that you’d love to have them join you again.
-A day or two before your next meeting, start the process over again at step 2, confirming who is planning to come that week.
+Within 24 hours send a follow up email or text thanking everyone for coming and reiterating that you’d love to have them join you again.
+A day or two before your next meeting, start the process on this page over again by confirming who is planning to come that week.